midearth-labs/web-agent-protocol/v0/urs/reference.md

 analyze_patient({"type": "reference", "ref_id": "patient_record_abc123"})
 ```

 Since data resolution happens in your environment, you can enforce RBAC, encryption, audit logging, and data minimization at the point of access.
 This enables HIPAA-compliant workflows where patient data remains in your infrastructure, access is logged for audits, and agents retrieve only the minimum necessary data.
-The architecture enforces privacy by design—impossible for sensitive data to accidentally appear in context, with explicit retrieval creating clear audit trails.
+The architecture enforces privacy by design - impossible for sensitive data to accidentally appear in context, with explicit retrieval creating clear audit trails.

 ## Integration with Anthropic's Context Engineering Strategies